-The dean of the discipline for which the student seeks admissions will prescribe a mandatory one-year baccalaureate equivalent course of study of at least 30 semester hours of undergraduate course work, to be completed with a cumulative grade point average of 2.50.
+2. Students must make a satisfactory score on the TOEFL, IELTS or ACT Compass ESL exam, or satisfactory completion of the Troy University ESL program prior to beginning graduate coursework.
+See English Proficiency Requirements provided under International Student Admission Requirements.
+The dean of the discipline for which the student seeks admission will prescribe a mandatory one-year baccalaureate equivalent course of study of at least 30 semester hours of undergraduate course work, to be completed with a cumulative grade point average of 2.50.
 All grades below the grade of "C" must be retaken.
-This prescribed course of undergraduate study shall be referred to as a "Bridge Program."
+This prescribed course of undergraduate study shall be referred to as a "Bridge"

+Program."
 Bridge program students should not repeat courses taken at the undergraduate level.
 Bridge Program students will be enrolled as "Undergraduate" students.
 This course work must be successfully completed and certified by the dean of the college prescribing the course work prior to admission to the Graduate School.
 Upon completion of the Bridge Program, students meeting all admission requirements may be admitted to the appropriate graduate program.